Mental Health

 New York therapist and LCSW, Yuen Chan, shares powerful reflections on how recognizing and healing from complex trauma can transform not just your inner world, but your relationships and daily life.

-Have you ever wondered, “Why can’t I just follow through with things?” or “Why is it so hard to feel comfortable in social situations?”
+Have you ever wondered, “Why do I feel such a lack of motivation, an emptiness inside, or why do I feel such debilitating anxiety about so many things?” or “why do I have such a hard time taking care of myself and sticking to any healthy routines?”
 These are questions I often hear from my clients, and more often than not, the answer goes deeper than just willpower or motivation.
 It might actually be related to something more profound—complex trauma.

 When we think of trauma, we usually imagine significant events like accidents or loss.
 But trauma can also be subtle, stemming from experiences that are less visible but equally impactful.
-This is what we sometimes call complex or "lowercase t" trauma—trauma that might not stand out but shapes how you interact with the world.
+This is what we sometimes call complex or "lowercase t" trauma—trauma that might not stand out but shapes how you interact with the world in profound ways.

 What Is Complex Trauma?